-Four GWP indicators shall be declared, which differentiates greenhouse gases depending on their origin: GWP-fossil, GWP-biogenic emissions, GWP-land use and land use change (dLUC), and GWP-biogenic removals, in accordance with the mentioned ISO 14067:2018 standard.
+Three GWP indicators shall be declared, which differentiates greenhouse gases depending on their origin: GWP-fossil, GWP-biogenic emissions and removals and GWP-land use and land use change (dLUC), in accordance with the mentioned ISO 14067:2018 standard.

 It should be noted that other impact categories can be relevant for the product category under assessment, other than the "Global Warming Potential" category.
 Therefore, in order to integrate the CFP results and to provide a broader view of the product environmental impacts, more impact categories shall be evaluated.
 The detail of this option are outlined in the following sections.